Decrypting Cryptic Crosswords: Semantically Complex Wordplay Puzzles as a Target for NLP: Baseline models and results

 \subsection{Rule-based}

-For another baseline on our dataset, we use the rule-based approach from \citet{deits_python}.
-This solver implements anagrams, initialisms, substrings (initial, middle, final), insertions, and reversals in a rule-based way. \footnote{\citet{deits_python} has a more recently implemented solver in Julia that was used by \citet{efrat2021cryptonite}.
-We use the Python version, which may have small differences from the Julia version.}

-While the rule-based version includes a number of common clue types, an inherent limitation of this approach is that it is difficult to enumerate all possibilities.
-For instance, the \citet{deits_python} solver does not include charade-type clues, nor does it include double definitions.
-The rule-based solver uses WordNet's \citep{fellbaum1998wordnet}'s word similarity functionality to rank outputs, meaning that, in general, it will fail on clues that have phrasal definitions.
-Another limitation is that the rule-based model is slow.
-We set a timeout of 120 seconds (timed-out clues usually still return some answers) and report an average time to solve a clue of roughly 40 seconds.
-This results in a total time to evaluate on 28,476 clues of approximately 300 CPU hours, substantially slower than the 1--2 minutes needed for the WordNet baseline and the $\approx$5 minutes for KNN BoW.
-The rule-based solver achieves 7.3\% and 14.7\% on test set metrics, outperforming our KNN and WordNet baselines.
+Finally, to evaluate how well a rule-based approach, with a hand-coded grammar, can perform on the task, we use the \citet{deits_python} solver.\footnote{\citet{deits_python} has a more recently implemented solver in Julia that was used by \citet{efrat2021cryptonite}.
+We use the Python version, which may have small differences from the Julia version and is reportedly much slower (see Appendix~\ref{app:exp} for more details).} This solver handles anagrams, initialisms, substrings, insertions, and reversals in a rule-based way.
+While the rule-based version includes common clue types, an inherent limitation of this approach is that it is difficult to enumerate all possibilities.
+For instance, the Deits solver does not include charade-type clues, nor double definitions.
+Moreover, the rule-based solver uses WordNet's \cite{fellbaum1998wordnet} word similarity functionality to rank outputs, meaning that, in general, it will fail on clues that have definitional parts consisting of more than one word (e.g. ``\texttt{language model}'' from our example in the introduction would not be matched).